netroid314/AnoGAN_R-Score/README.md

 <br/>
 ## Caution:
 Some files are not uploaded because of solving some kind of compatibility problem and file size problem.
 <br/>I removed all supplementary and unnecessary codes for better readability.
+However it may (or not) cause malfunction.
+In that case, please make issue

 ## Reference
 AnoGAN model(Code, keras): https://github.com/tkwoo/anogan-keras